 #1 Stagnant storytelling

 Nightwalker is a horror mystery story that follows the exploits of the young vampire Shido Tatsuhiko.
-He runs a private detective agency that specializes in paranormal crime, where he is assisted by the beautiful government agent Yayoi, the urban fairy Guni, and high school student Riho Yamazaki.
+He runs a private detective agency that specializes in paranormal crime.
+There he is assisted by the beautiful government agent Yayoi, the urban fairy Guni, and high school student Riho Yamazaki.

 Nightwalker uses an episodic format that is used to tell an assortment of disconnected stories, most of which quickly begin to feel alike.
 “Troubled person falls victim to demonic possession” is really the only kind of tale Nightwalker can tell.
 The specifics of how it happens changes, but for a mystery story it’s hardly ideal that the plot twist is always a foregone conclusion.

 There is something that resembles an overarching plot, relating to Shido’s ambiguous past and the man who turned him into a vampire.
-However, this plot is resolved almost as soon as it is introduced, after which it’s right back to episodic filler stories for the entire rest of the anime.
+However, this plot is resolved almost as soon as it is introduced.
+Afterwards it’s right back to episodic filler stories for the entire rest of the anime.
 There’s no build up or pay off to it at all, rendering the entire arc (and Shido’s backstory) absurd.

 The anime’s finale briefly feels like it might get exciting, but then falls back on a cop out ending and a sequel hook that would never see a follow-up.
 All in all, it’s a tragically underwhelming attempt at storytelling.